26th Annual Gold Rush Trail Sled Dog Mail Run

-Undeterred, the Mail Run volunteers have worked hard to build this fun event up and in 2015 we had 22 teams registered for the 24th Annual Gold Rush Trail Sled Dog Mail Run and many more participants in the Barkerville Dash.
+Undeterred, the Mail Run volunteers have worked hard to build this fun event up and we usually have around 25 teams registered and many more participants in the Barkerville Dash.

 Through all of these incarnations of our event, Mushers have “Carried by Dogsled” real Canada Post Mail.
 The Mushers are always sworn in as honorary mail carriers and to protect the mail throughout the run.
 They hand their specially packaged mail bag over to a Canada Post Official in Barkerville at the end of the run.